microsoft/FluidFramework/packages/dds/tree/docs/repair-data/README.md

 ### Deleting Revived Data

 It's possible for an edit to revive some subtree and delete a part of that same subtree.
-When that occurs, it necessary for the repair data associated with that changeset to include the deleted portion of the revived tree.
+When that occurs, it is necessary for the repair data associated with that changeset to include the deleted portion of the revived tree.

-In such as scenario, we must be careful about how we characterize the repair data.
+In such a scenario, we must be careful about how we characterize the repair data.
 A naive approach may lead to the same path used to characterize different repair data.

-For example, if a document contains a sequenced of Point subtrees, and an edit revives the Point at the start of the sequence, then deletes the X node under the revived Point, while also deleting the X node under the first Point in the sequence,
+For example, if a document contains a sequence of Point subtrees, and an edit revives the Point at the start of the sequence, then deletes the X node under the revived Point, while also deleting the X node under the first Point in the sequence,